-Our business could be adversely affected by health epidemics in regions where we have concentrations of clinical trial sites or other business operations and could cause significant disruption in the operations of third party manufacturers and CROs upon whom we rely.
-For example, on March 10, 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
-We continue to monitor our operations and government recommendations and may elect to temporarily close our office and/or laboratory space to protect our employees.
+The COVID-19 pandemic continues to unfold and we will continue to monitor our operations in response.
+We continue to observe government recommendations and may elect to temporarily close our office and/or laboratory space to protect our employees.
 Quarantines for COVID-19 or other viruses could impact personnel at third party manufacturing facilities, or the availability or cost of materials, which would disrupt our supply chain.
 While many of these materials may be obtained by more than one supplier, port closures and other restrictions resulting from the coronavirus outbreak in the region may disrupt our supply chain or limit our ability to obtain sufficient materials for our drug products.

-In addition, our current and future clinical trials may be affected by the COVID-19 outbreak.
-Site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 outbreak.
+In addition, our current and future clinical trials may be materially and adversely affected by the COVID-19 outbreak in the future.
+Site initiation and patient enrollment may be further delayed due to prioritization of hospital resources toward the COVID-19 outbreak.
 Some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 and adversely impact our clinical trial operations.
 Kodiak staff and/or our CRO partners may not be able to travel to study sites, impacting further site initiations.
 Other Kodiak vendors on whom we depend, such as supply chain and logistics partners and our image reading centers may be disrupted, and our operations could be affected.
 Our clinical studies enroll patients who have underlying risk factors such as advanced age, hypertension and/or diabetes which could lead to higher than expected study discontinuation rates if these patients are adversely affected by the COVID-19 outbreak.
 To date, we are seeing low levels of patient missed visits (<5%).